- Ranked among the nation’s best by U.S. News & World Report

 - 100+ medical specialties

-We understand that it is important for you to choose the right primary care doctor for you and your family.
+It is important for you to choose the right primary care doctor for you and your family.
 You can choose physicians who have specific areas of expertise as a primary care doctor for you or a member of your family.
 Some work only with adults, others work only with children, and some work with every member of your family.

 Physicians who specialize in family medicine, internal medicine and pediatrics are considered primary care doctors, which often means they are the first physicians you see for any medical condition.
 The quarterback for your health care, they can help you get and stay healthy, manage a chronic condition and coordinate the specialty services you need.
 If you are considering an HMO or managed health care plan, you will need to choose a primary care doctor.